The recent eclipse of Australia and Treve, following on from the defection of leading German hope Sea the Moon, has tipped the

 in 1978.
 We then have to go back to 1956 to have found the next horse to have done so, the brilliant

-Twelve of the last seventeen winners of the Arc had run in one of the Arc trials, with the Prix Niel clearly the most signifciant of the lot.
+Thirteen of the last eighteen winners of the Arc had run in one of the Arc trials, with the Prix Niel clearly the most signifciant of the lot.
 It should be noted, however, that whilst the last eight three-year-old winners of the Arc had all contested the Prix Niel, not all had actually won that trial.
 The 2004 Arc winner Bago, finished third in the Niel, having earlier in the season also landed the Grand Prix de Paris.
 The last time a horse did the Niel/Arc double was in 2006.

-In the last thirty odd years, only two horses have won the Prix Vermeille and the Arc in the same season; Three Troikas in 1979 and the brilliant Zarkava in 2008.
-The 2012 Arc winner Solemia finished third in the Prix Vermeille.
+In the last thirty odd years, three horses have won the Prix Vermeille and the Arc in the same season; Three Troikas in 1979, Zarkava in 2008, and the brilliant Treve in 2013.

 The Arc winner has not prepped in the Prix Foy, however, since 1992.

-Since the brilliant Sea Bird landed the Arc/Epsom Derby double in 1965, twenty one other horses have attempted to pull off the double.
+Since the brilliant Sea Bird landed the Arc/Epsom Derby double in 1965, twenty two other horses have attempted to pull off the double.
 Five have managed to imitate Sea Bird; the peerless Mill Reef (1971); Lammtarra (1995), Sinndar (2000) Sea the Stars (2009) and Workforce (2010) - a 23% strike rate.
-Of those twenty one, four were also placed in the Arc; Sir Ivor ( second 1968), Nijinski (second in 1970), Troy (third 1979) and O'Brien's High Chaparral (third in 2002).
-This gives us a win and place strike rate of 42% for Epsom Derby winners attempting the Arc double.
+Of those twenty two, four were also placed in the Arc; Sir Ivor ( second 1968), Nijinski (second in 1970), Troy (third 1979) and O'Brien's High Chaparral (third in 2002).
+This gives us a win and place strike rate of 40% for Epsom Derby winners attempting the Arc double.

 The master of Ballydoyle Aiden O'Brien won the Arc in 2007 with Dylan Thomas.
 On a percentage basis his record in the race is not great, not least because his horses have tended to peak in mid-season races.